Whether attending as a guest or preparing for your own special day, an increasing number of people are seeking ways to include dogs in weddings.

-"Whilst this can’t be avoided entirely, minimise the chances by scheduling at least three toilet trips," advises Sarah.
+"While this can’t be avoided entirely, minimize the chances by scheduling at least three toilet trips," advises Sarah.
 "Two staggered right before the ceremony and one right after."

 "If you’re the one getting married, it’s worth getting a trusted friend to take on this role—you can’t exactly be running out halfway through for a bathroom trip!"

-Pack your pet's favourite snacks to be prepped and ready to reward good behaviour.
+Pack your pet's favorite snacks to be prepped and ready to reward good behavior.
 If you're walking down the aisle with them, it’s a good idea to have a few in your pocket, ready to pull their attention away from any surrounding distractions.

-"To help keep them still whilst sitting, try stuffing a longer treat like a bone up your sleeve—the smell will hold your dog's attention for hours!"
+"To help keep them still while sitting, try stuffing a longer treat like a bone up your sleeve—the smell will hold your dog's attention for hours!"

 "One of the best parts of weddings is the beautiful flower arrangements, but be careful—some plants can be toxic to dogs," warns Sarah.

 Tulips, daffodils, and rhododendrons are some of the worst culprits when it comes to toxicity, causing intestinal upset, vomiting, and, in the worst cases, paralysis.

 "It’s best to keep an eye on your pooch throughout the day, and consider having them on a lead if they’re in a space that has lots of floral arrangements around."

 "In particular, watch out for brides and bridesmaids bouquets being left on seats, as these are at perfect nibble height for pups."